microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 A Portal Registration flow through
-[AAD (Azure Active Directory)](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) will also be defined that removes the dependency of the Push Flow with <br/> the Partner Center Portal.
-The RemoteIdentifier GUID in this spec maps to the ApplicationId(ClientId) in the AAD App
+[AAD (Azure Active Directory)](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app) will also be defined that removes the dependency of the Push Flow with the Partner Center Portal.
-<br/> Registration process.
-Below is an illustration of the proposed flow through AAD:<br/>
+The RemoteIdentifier GUID in this spec maps to the ApplicationId(ClientId) in the AAD App Registration process.
+Below is an illustration of the proposed flow through AAD:
 ![Push Flow For Windows App SDK](Push.png)

-Phase 1 (Windows App SDK Preview):<br/> WNS Push APIs will only support WIN32 Packaged app (MSIX Desktop Bridge).
+Phase 1 (Windows App SDK Preview): WNS Push APIs will only support WIN32 Packaged app (MSIX Desktop Bridge).

-Phase 2 (Windows App SDK V1):<br/> WNS Push APIs will support unpackaged Win32 scenarios.
+Phase 2 (Windows App SDK V1): WNS Push APIs will support unpackaged Win32 scenarios.

 Link to the official Windows App SDK timeline can be found [here](https://github.com/microsoft/WindowsAppSDK/blob/main/docs/roadmap.md).